KirchnerStefan/Robotik-Praktikum/README.md

 -	cmake ../
 -	make
 -	export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:<your path to>/myarm_plugin/build
-It's important to export the path and start gazebo from build-folder.
+  It is important to export the path and start gazebo from build-folder.
-It will possibly not recognize the shared library for the plugin otherwise.
+  Otherwise gazebo will possibly not recognize the shared library for the plugin.
 3. in new terminal:
 -	roscore &
 -	gazebo --verbose ../myarm.world &